Robert Stroud: Prison life

-The Birdman of Leavenworth
+Leavenworth

 While at Leavenworth in 1920, Stroud found a nest with three injured sparrows in the prison yard, and raised them to adulthood.
 Prisoners were sometimes allowed to buy canaries, and Stroud had started to add to his collection.
 He occupied his time raising and caring for his birds, which he could sell for supplies and to help support his mother.
 According to Stroud, he used a "razor blade and nail for tools" and made his first bird cage out of wooden crates.

 Soon thereafter, Leavenworth's administration changed, and William Biddle took over as warden.
 Impressed with the possibility of presenting Leavenworth as a progressive rehabilitation penitentiary, Biddle furnished Stroud with cages, chemicals, and stationery to conduct his ornithological activities.
 Visitors were shown Stroud's aviary, and many purchased his canaries.

 Over the years, he raised nearly 300 canaries in his cells.
 He also wrote two books, the 60,000-word treatise Diseases of Canaries (1933), which was smuggled out of Leavenworth, and a later edition, Stroud's Digest on the Diseases of Birds (1943), with updated, specific information.
 He made several important contributions to avian pathology, most notably a cure for the hemorrhagic septicemia family of diseases.
 He gained respect and also some level of sympathy in the bird-loving field.

 Stroud's activities created problems for the prison management.
 According to regulations, each letter sent or received at the prison had to be read, copied, and approved.
 Stroud was so involved in his business that this alone required a full-time prison secretary.
 Additionally, most of the time, his birds were permitted to fly freely within his cells, and because of the great number of birds he kept, his cell was filthy.

 In 1931, an attempt to force Stroud to discontinue his business and get rid of his birds failed after Stroud and one of his mail correspondents, a bird researcher from Indiana named Della Mae Jones, made his story known to newspapers and magazines.
 A massive letter campaign and a 50,000-signature petition sent to President Herbert Hoover resulted in Stroud being permitted to keep his birds.
 Despite prison overcrowding, he was even given a second cell to house them.
 However, his letter-writing privileges were greatly curtailed.
-Jones and Stroud grew so close that she moved to Kansas in 1931, and started a business with him, selling his avian medicines.
+Jones and Stroud grew so close that she moved to Kansas in 1931 and started a business with him, selling his avian medicines.